UAVs

 • DJI Phantom 4 Multispectral: a new offering from DJI that has an integrated multispectral camera with 2 megapixel red, green, blue, red edge and near infrared (NIR) bands, all on global shutters and a stabilizing gimbal.
 The NIR and red edge bands are critical for vegetation mapping and having a multispectral sensor fully integrated into the drone should ease some headaches in data processing.
 This drone also features RTK technology which, along with a GNSS receiver, allows for centimeter level accuracy in geolocation.

-• senseFly eBee X fixed wing drone with a collection of accessories including:
+• senseFly eBee X: a fixed wing drone with a collection of accessories including:

 • RTK capability